(This is a reader gun review contest entry, click here for more details – enter by December 19th!)

 The grip has excellent rag checkering.
 It is not too rough on the hands, but does not slip around at all.
-As mentioned earlier, it is long enough to fit 3 fingers — well actually 2.5 fingers — while keeping the pistol small overall.
+As mentioned earlier, it is long enough to fit three fingers — well actually two-and-a-half fingers — while keeping the pistol small overall.
 It is very thin at only .9025 inches wide.
-When I grip the pistol, there are only 2 points of contact between the grip and my hand: the front strap and back strap.
+When I grip the pistol, there are only two points of contact between the grip and my hand: The front strap and back strap.
 There is nothing but open air on the side plates because this grip is so small (for me).
 I find it helps a lot with “pointability;” there are only two pressure points on my hand, so it is very easy for me to line up the sights left to right through touch alone.

-Picture this: you are blindfolded, someone hands you a yardstick and asks you to orient the yardstick so the edge is perpendicular to your face.
+Picture this: You are blindfolded, someone hands you a yardstick and asks you to orient the yardstick so the edge is perpendicular to your face.
 Easy, right?
 Now imagine they drew a line on the bottom handle of a baseball bat, and asked you to make that line perpendicular with your body while still blindfolded.
 Impossible to do without using your eyes.
-This is why I think there an advantage to single stack handguns.
+This is why I think there an advantage to single-stack 9mm handguns.

 They allow for a thinner grip which allows the shooter to line up their sights with the use of two of the five senses, touch and sight, rather than just sight.
 When a pistol grip fills your hand entirely, there is no point of reference as to how the pistol is oriented through touch, like holding a bat.
 Having only two points of contact in the hand allows for this feedback as opposed to a double stack grip which often fills the hand.